tangerinemarigold/these-must-have-been-important-days-for-grifting/README.md

 4/14 - im actually really busy all day today so i will come back to this over the weekend .. this is important lawyer work .. he's legitimizing himself via wikipedia and twitter, by himself, not via other people. it's all himself, self-promotion to stay afloat in a competitive field, so pathetic.
 This **proves** that he's been spying/stalking people at wcmc and me since 2017 and he has an extreme inferiority complex and gets personally triggered by other peoples happiness and success -- that he just cant achieve for himself, ever.

 # How Jason Moore attempts to legitimize himself in academia: the long con
-* Publish papers to the Journal he is EIC of
+*	Publish papers to the Journal he is EIC of (BioData Mining with an impact factor = 4.079 (as of 2021))
-* Update his own Wikipedia page/pages :joy:
-* Recruit former students as Faculty (bc no one else will hire them)
+*	Frequently update his own Wikipedia page and then also the Wikipedia page of Marylyn Ritchie (did she ask him to do this, I don’t get it?)
+*	Recruit former students as Post-docs/Faculty (because no one else will hire them) because he selects or attracts people with low self-esteem that cannot think except for what he tells them to, so they can’t really make it out on their own after being his student.
+They cannot survive without his connections and ideas (e.g. epistasis), which aren’t that great either.
 *	Follow random people on Twitter to bring up his follower count
-* Tweet articles that he likely doesnt completely read and use the hashtags #bioinformatics #artificialintelligence #machinelearning -- all areas he has no training in from Grad school (i.e. he never studied under a Professor who has training in this area)
+*	Tweet articles that he likely doesn’t completely read and use the hashtags #bioinformatics #artificialintelligence #machinelearning -- all areas he has no training in from Grad school (i.e. he never studied under a Professor who has training in this area.
+He has never published in top journals/conferences in AI/ML.)
 *	Cite his own papers
+*	Publish these “10 top lists” type of papers that only reference his work in the citations (so veiled self-promotion) and they don’t get much citations, if any.
+They’re just there, they just exist to bloat a CV.
+They otherwise could have been blog posts.
 *	Have his former/current students, people in his cult, cite his papers, their own papers etc.
-* Publish work in AI that gets 0 citations, in other words, its not interesting, no one reads it, no one cites it
+*	Publish work in AI that gets 0 citations, in other words, it’s not interesting, no one reads it, no one cites it.
+It’s just there, it just exists to bloat his CV.
+Or lick cookies, so he can say “hey I came up with it first” etc.
 *	Pursue frivolous intellectual property lawsuits/whatever
-* Stalk former employees
+*	Stalk/spy on former (a) employee(s)
-* Stalk potential employers of former employees
+*	Stalk/spy on potential employers of former employees
-* Stalk perhaps the private lives of potential employers of former employees
+*	Stalk/spy on the private lives of potential employers of former employees
-* Defame/slander people to make himself seem more legit and knowing of things even though he's a half-wit
+*	Defame/slander via racism and misogyny people to make himself seem more legit and knowing of things even though he's a half-wit
-* Name your software after the school: e.g. "PennAI" to use the name of the school to legitimize and bring attention to your otherwise average work with barely any citations
+*	Name his software after the school: e.g. "PennAI" to use the name of the school to legitimize and bring attention to his otherwise average work with barely any citations
+*	Build meeting rooms that no one really needs like the Idea Factory
+*	Hire the “Paul Wang” type to run a Bioinformatics Core, someone completely underqualified who does not publish which is bizarre for Directors of Bioinformatics Cores – but Jason has no training in bioinformatics ... except what he picked up on Wikipedia ... how would he know the difference when someone is qualified or isn’t.

 What is it called when you can't stop laughing but you also want to vomit at the same time from all the cringe and disgust lol, that's how I feel.
 [AHHH look it's Dunning-Freddy-Kruger :joy:](https://researchers.cedars-sinai.edu/Jason.Moore/photo)